-Thornton Tomasetti provided project management services for the move of the house one block north, along with its coach house, from 2110 South Prairie Avenue to 2017 South Prairie
+Due to the development of a new entertainment complex, the MPEA decided to move the original house and coach house one block north, from 2110 South Prairie Avenue to 2017 South Prairie Avenue.